EthanWeygang/blood-send/README.md

 3. Use the location-based filter to find nearby donors.
 4. Contact a donor through the provided contact information via their account.

----

-# API Endpoints

-GET	`/api/users`
-Retrieves a list of all users with their first name, last name, and location.

-GET	`/api/near-users`
-Finds nearby users based on the current user's location and filters by donor/requester membership.

-GET	`/api/near-users-point`
-Finds nearby users based on latitude longitude and maximumDistance provided as query parameters.